John Haywood (judge)

-John Haywood (1753–1826) was an American jurist and historian known as "the Father of Tennessee History."
+John Haywood (1762–1826) was an American jurist and historian known as "the Father of Tennessee History."

 Biography

-Haywood was born in Halifax County, North Carolina in 1753, the son of Egbert Haywood, a Patriot officer during the American Revolutionary War.
+Haywood was born in Halifax County, North Carolina on March 16, 1762, the son of Egbert Haywood, a Patriot officer during the American Revolutionary War.
 Despite limited educational opportunities on the colonial frontier, Haywood taught himself law and in later life became widely read.
 Admitted to the bar in 1786, he quickly gained a reputation as one of the best legal minds in the state.

 Haywood was appointed as the North Carolina Attorney General from 1791 to 1794.
-In 1794, Haywood he was appointed to the bench of the Superior Court of North Carolina, but resigned in 1800 to defend a longtime friend, North Carolina Secretary of State James Glasgow, who, along with several other prominent citizens, had been charged with land warrant fraud.
+In 1794, Haywood was appointed to the bench of the Superior Court of North Carolina, but resigned in 1800 to defend a longtime friend, North Carolina Secretary of State James Glasgow, who, along with several other prominent citizens, had been charged with land warrant fraud.
 This scandal proved so unpopular that Haywood's own reputation was injured in defending Glasgow.

 Following the trial in which Glasgow was convicted, Haywood moved to Raleigh and returned to private law practice.
 At this time he began his career as an important legal scholar.

 His North Carolina Reports (1806) and A Manual of the Laws of North Carolina (1808) were the first important compilations of the state's statutes.
 He produced equally important legal texts for Tennessee, including A Revisal of All the Public Acts of the State of North Carolina and of the State of Tennessee (1809), Duty and Authority of Justices of the Peace (1810), and The Statute Laws of the State of Tennessee (1831), the latter completed after his death by Robert L. Cobbs.

 Haywood owned land in Middle Tennessee.
 At the encouragement of his friend John Overton, he moved his family to Davidson County.
 He built a home called Tusculum some eight miles south of Nashville and soon added two log offices.
 There he trained young men for the law in what may have been the first "law school" in the Old Southwest.
 As in his native state, Haywood quickly established an enviable legal reputation.
 In 1816 he was appointed to the Tennessee Supreme Court of Errors and Appeals, a position he held until his death in 1826.